Cost of Living in Miami, FL – The 2020 Moving Guide

 The metropolis has an extensive public transportation network every resident can use.
 Buses operate along various routes, and a one-way ticket is $2.25.
 The trolley is the next option and a great way to get around some parts of the metropolis for free.
 If you are settled down in Downtown, Coconut Grove, or Edgewater, you will be able to use it daily.
 With Metrorail, you can go from north to south for just $2.25.
 The largest rail system is Tri-Rail, and the tickets depend on how far you are commuting.

-If you are not a big fan of public transportation, you can easily ship your car and drive around whenever you feel like it.
+If you are not a big fan of public transportation, you can easily learn how car shipping works, get auto transport services, and drive around whenever you feel like it.
 Roads in the metropolis are maintained regularly, and some major state roads serve the location.

 When you need to travel farther away, the international airport is nearby, and it caters to over 45 million people every year.
 Also, the Fort Lauderdale Executive Airport is in the vicinity.